 Nothing is close in eastern Kentucky.
 Schools are an hour apart, and each one can easily be an hour away from the children who go there.
 Walmart – the only place to buy a bike in the entire region – is an even longer drive.

 In a rented pickup truck, we trekked out to Walmart on a mission: to pick out and purchase bikes for underprivileged elementary and middle school children.
 The bikes would be a gift from Claudette Gurley of New Hampshire, who raised money for children’s bikes in honor of a cross-country cyclist friend who recently passed away.

 A surprise at school

-Ten bikes were slated for elementary and middle school children in Wolfe County, Ky.
+Ten bikes were slated for elementary and middle school children in Wolfe County, Kentucky.
 Wolfe County has a population of about 7,300 and is ranked 14th on the list of Poorest Counties in the United States.
 The median income for an entire household is less than $26,000 here – about half the national figure.

-Virtually every child in the region would qualify as “underprivileged” to outside observers so schools are staffed with resource coordinators who help them get assistance from outside agencies and non-profits like Children Incorporated.
+Virtually every child in the region would qualify as “underprivileged” to outside observers, so schools are staffed with resource coordinators who help them get assistance from outside agencies and non-profits like Children Incorporated.

-At Campton Elementary School, the resource coordinator is Susan Lacy, who had helped pick out several children to receive bikes.
+At Campton Elementary School, the resource coordinator is Susan Lacy, who helped pick out several children to receive bikes.
 She said that one of her biggest challenges is ensuring that the students have enough to eat when they’re at home.
 The kids get one healthy meal each school day through free or reduced lunch at Campton, but on weekends and holidays, many go hungry.